-Canada becoming safe haven for terrorists and extremists, says India’s foreign ministry
+Canada becoming safe haven for terrorists, says India as it stops visa services

-A spokesperson for the ministry urged Ottawa to act against those who face terror charges, or send them to India to face justice.
+A spokesperson for India’s foreign ministry urged Ottawa to act against those accused of terrorism, or send them to India to face justice.

-India on Thursday said that Canada needed to look into its growing reputation as a place that provides a “safe haven” to terrorists, extremists and those involved in organised crime.
+India on Thursday said that Canada needed to look into its growing reputation as a “safe haven” to terrorists, extremists and those involved in organised crime.

 “We want the Canadian government to not do so and take action against those who have terrorism charges or send them here to face justice,” Ministry of External Affairs Spokesperson Arindam Bagchi said.
 “We have sought either extradition requests or assistance related to 20 to 25 individuals over the years but the response has not been helpful at all.”